NAL-i5K/genomics-workspace/sphinx_doc/dashboard.md

 What I have done is to set the strategy to implement a history mechanism for the Django apps, with two examples, BLAST and CLUSTAL.

 The back-end for both BLAST and CLUSTAL is pretty much complete.
+The descriptions below use the CLUSTAL implementation as example.

 To be clear, I consider 'back-end': views.py, models.py, and settings.py